DO YOU WANT TO START YOUR BUSINESS PROCESS? PLEASE SUBMIT YOUR INFORMATION FORM

 The High Cost of Failed Applications

-- LMIAs are now refused in Census Metropolitan Areas with unemployment rates over 6%
+• Low-wage LMIA applications are restricted or refused in certain Census Metropolitan Areas (CMAs) with elevated unemployment rates.

 Why Choose El Camino Immigration Services